growi-dev/blog_content/_drafts/It-is-an-API-stupid.md

 Everything is an API
--> a Class is the smallest API (you work with / on)
--- Statelessness, Closed, The programmer is the enemy
+-> a Class is the smallest API (you workl with / on) -- Statelessness, Closed, The programmer is the enemy